nubificus/vaccel-tutorials/lab2/README.md

 └── vaccel.c
 ```

-and the following contents for CMakeLists.txt:
+We need to change the contents of `plugins/mynoop/CMakeLists.txt` to reflect
+the `noop` to `mynoop` change:

 ```
 set(include_dirs ${CMAKE_SOURCE_DIR}/src)